lancemathias/notioncal/README.md

 # notioncal

 A planning app which automatically schedules your tasks in [Google Calendar](https://calendar.google.com) using [time blocking](https://todoist.com/productivity-methods/time-blocking).
-Studies [suggest](https://scholar.harvard.edu/files/todd_rogers/files/beyond_good_intentions_-_prompting_people.pdf) that planning specific blocks of time to finish tasks improves productivit.
+Studies [suggest](https://scholar.harvard.edu/files/todd_rogers/files/beyond_good_intentions_-_prompting_people.pdf) that planning specific blocks of time to finish tasks improves productivity.
-Notioncal does this automatically by taking events from your Notion board and scheduling blocks during your work hours to finish them, scheduling around your existing Google calendar events.
-The app will automatically optimize the order of your tasks, avoiding long blocks of the same task and alerting you when you won't be able to finish a task before the due date.
+Notioncal does this automatically by taking events from your Notion board and scheduling blocks during your work hours to finish them, working around your existing Google calendar events.
+The script will automatically optimize the order of your tasks, avoiding long blocks of the same task and alerting you when you won't be able to finish a task before the due date.

 ## Getting started